 Q: What is the NEXUS program?

 A: The NEXUS program is a trusted traveler program that allows pre-approved, low-risk travelers to expedite their border crossings between Canada and the United States.
-Members of the NEXUS program can use designated lanes at the border and undergo simplified customs and immigration procedures.
+Plus, members of the NEXUS program can use designated lanes at the border and undergo simplified customs and immigration procedures.
 The program is open to citizens and permanent residents of both countries.

 Q: How do I report suspicious activity at the border?

 A: If you observe any suspicious activity at the border of Canada and USA map, such as illegal crossings, smuggling, or other criminal behavior, report it to the authorities immediately.
-You can contact the Canadian Border Services Agency (CBSA) or U.S. Customs and Border Protection (CBP) to report your concerns.
+Think about it: you can contact the Canadian Border Services Agency (CBSA) or U. S. Customs and Border Protection (CBP) to report your concerns.
 Your vigilance can help protect the security and integrity of the border.

 Conclusion